rotoapanta/serial-tilt-zbx/README.md

   <img src="images/zabbix-host-template.png" alt="Zabbix: link template to host" width="700">
 </p>

-<sub>Figura N.01: Zabbix Host configuration screen showing how to link the "Inclinometer" template to a host and assign the host group.</sub>
+<sub>Figure 1: Zabbix Host configuration screen showing how to link the "Inclinometer" template to a host and assign the host group.</sub>

 ## Links